OKit-Scripts-Projects/DSM.Customizations/How.to.compile.spk.md

 # How.to.compile.spk

 ## Brief
-0. This is a step-by-step tutoril for compiling package, I use Debian-Chroot as an example.
+0. This is a step-by-step tutoril for compiling package, we compile Debian-Chroot here as an example.
 0. If you have other questions, pleae just make an issue at this repository.

 ## Prepares